 Examine the plan to be sure it meets the requirements of State and municipal stormwater regulations.
 Have natural controls - swales, channels, sheet flow over grass - been used whenever possible?
 Are the stormwater detention features adequate to manage rate and volume of the water and protect its quality?
-Have vegetated conveyances such as channels or swales.
-ANJEC and Rutgers Cooperative Extension Water Resources Program developed an e-learning tool "Asking the Right Questions in
+Have the offsite impacts of stormwater been consid-